aionnetwork/aion-docs/aion-virtual-machine/variable-types.md

 ### Two Dimensional Arrays

 To create a two-dimensional array, supply two empty square bracket `[]` blocks, followed by the data you want to input in the array.
-Sub-array of data should be separated by a single space ` `.
+Sub-array of data should be separated by a single space.
 A two-dimensional integer array would look like this:

 ```java
 -I[][] '1 2 3' '4 5 6'